Magisk-Modules-Repo/HideNavBar/README.md

 ## Changelog
 ### v10.0
-- Added Support for Android 12L, and thank you all very much for your support over these almost 2 years or development
+- Added Support for Android 12L, and thank you all very much for your support over these 2 years of development
 ### v9.9
 - Allow hiding the buttons underneath the keyboard in Immersive mode
 ### v9.8